Michelle M Sauer

 How to Write About Chaucer.
 (Harold Bloom’s How to Write About Literature series) Chelsea House, 2009.

 The Lesbian Premodern.
-Co-edited with Noreen Giffney and Diane Watt.
+With Noreen Giffney and Diane Watt.
 Palgrave (New Middle Ages Series), 2011.

 “Lithic Agency and Generative Functions of Crystals in The Revelations of St Birgitta: Books 1 and 3.”
-In Beyond the Window: Devotion, Materiality, and Reclusion in Medieval Europe (1080 – 1400).
+In Devotion, Materiality, and Reclusion in Medieval Europe (1080 – 1400).
 Ed.
 Michelle M. Sauer and Joshua Easterling.
-Boydell & Brewer, 2022. [forthcoming]
+Boydell & Brewer, 2023. [forthcoming]

 “The Meaning of Russet: A Note on Vowesses and Clothing.”
 Early Middle English 2.2(2020): 91-97.